mikeal/block-box/README.md

 TABLE encoding that we can seek into for fast inclusion checks.

-All the efficient Set() operations we want to do against databases and Block Sets() we can get out of this, whether it's in-memory or on-disc.
+All the efficient Set() operations we want to do using Block Sets() we can get out of this, whether it's in-memory or on-disc.

 If you don't care about IPFS/IPLD then this is all you would